Selfhood and

 need, the basics.

-in dogs.
-Using a "yoked pairs" paradigm, they exposed two dogs at a
+Using a "yoked pairs" paradigm, they exposed two dogs at a time to an

 dogs, the pattern was that the innate capacity for both the classical and